sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-snowflake-operator.rst

 #.
 Read Permissions: Access to the databases and tables you intend to query.
 #.
 Write Permissions: If you are writing data, ensure the user has the appropriate permissions on the target schema or database.

+..
+Note:: Make sure that Airflow and Snowflake should be accessible.

 Example of granting permissions: